alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 ###Apply for an ITAHC
 {:#animal-health-certificate}

 s1.
-Nominate an official veterinarian to inspect your horses.
+Nominate an official veterinarian to inspect your animals.
 To find one, ask at your local vet or email [ovteam@apha.gsi.gov.uk](mailto:ovteam@apha.gsi.gov.uk). s2.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do)if you’ve not used it before. s3.
 Sign in to [TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the animals you're exporting. s4.
 Contact the [Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA ](https://www.dardni.gov.uk/contact) in Northern Ireland) - tell them that the ITAHC has been created and give them details of your official veterinarian.